ORIGINAL ARTICLE

 Graphic 5: Unstable harmony of

-The time interval to, shows the graph of the operation H and, in the interval from to , the result of this operation or its harmony is represented .
+, the result of this operation or its harmony is represented

-2) Harmony between two arrhythmic musical notes: , respectively with their durations of threeseconds.
+2) Harmony between two arrhythmic musical notes: , respectively with their durations of three

 3) Unstable harmony between three arrhythmic musical notes: , respectively with durations of four, three and two seconds, with its graph in the system of Cartesian axes.